carlosccb/carlosccb.github.io/tfs/index.md

 <!-- TODO; Hay que meter las imágenes en el repositorio que si no GDrive a veces (si se entra muchas veces, no carga) -->
 <!-- TODO; Las imágenes de comparación de métricas se podrían hacer de nuevo en ggplot -->

 The same data of the table but plotted on a barplot is shown bellow.
 It can be seen that (logically) increasing the _k_ parameter in Top-k Accuracy makes the models achieve higher values of accuracy, but it doesn't seem to reflect the performance of the ordinal models with unimodal probability distributions on their output, so an intrinsic ordinal metric is required, like Quadratic Weighted Kappa.
-With this metric, there's a greater difference between the ordinal models and the (nominal) baseline.
+As it can be seen in the right most figure, with this metric there's a greater difference between the ordinal models and the (nominal) baseline.
 The best result is obtained by the model with the quadratic weighted MSE loss function followed by the one that used QWK as the loss function.

 <!-- =============================================================================================================== -->
 <!-- Imagen de la comparación completa en grid -->